 It is our intention to make the best use of our students’ God-given talents by ensuring they are presented with the academic challenge and individual attention which have been a hallmark of Jesuit education at St. Ignatius since 1855.

 Freshmen are admitted to the Honors classes based upon their elementary school GPA, recommendations, and scores on the entrance and placement examinations.
 In the sophomore, junior, and senior years, students who meet with academic success in one or more academic areas are encouraged to apply for Honors and/or Advanced Placement courses.
-Please see the Honors and AP course application process sheet online.
+Please see the Honors and AP course criteria.

 Students enrolled in Advanced Placement courses are required to take the AP exam at the end of the school year.
 Advanced Placement Examinations enable students to demonstrate their competence in college level courses by taking three-hour examinations in mid-May.
 These tests contain objective and written sections and, in the case of language exams, a listening and speaking portion as well.